Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 With Braun’s proprietary pure flavor technology, the Braun BrewSense 12-cup coffee maker optimizes the brewing temperature and duration, unlocking aromatic coffee flavors.
 This device is suitable for brewing whole carafes as well as 1 to 4 cup options.
 It has a 24-hour timer, allowing users to program brewing, and a built-in clock enables users to keep track of time.
 A customizable auto shutoff feature turns off the warming plate automatically.
 However, this model doesn’t have brew strength settings.

 This coffee system has a brew pause function, enabling coffee enthusiasts to simplify without dripping or completely stopping the brewing cycle.
 A water level indicator enables users to brew any amount of coffee.
 This device has a sleek stainless steel appearance that adds a touch of refinement to the kitchen counter.
 It has a small footprint ideal for people with small kitchens.
 With easy-access controls, this device supports the intuitive operation.
 It has a cleaning cycle to prevent scales from building up.

 A coffee maker for hard water can mean several different things, depending on who you talk to.
 While all coffee makers are at risk of limescale buildup, those used in regions with hard water are particularly vulnerable.
+This is evident if you have a built-in coffee machine connected directly to a water line.
 At a minimum, this means selecting a coffee maker with a good water filter that can remove excess minerals which might otherwise damage your machine by clogging water lines, impacting your heating elements, and even altering the flavor of your coffee.

 Just remember that the self-cleaning feature still requires you to activate it, and you might still need to invest in the best coffee maker cleaner solution.
 In most cases, you won’t find a coffee maker that automatically cycles into self-cleaning mode without any prompting.